amgdev9/NetManDS/README.md

 	- make cia		: Compiles and links to a cia package and places it in release/ folder
 	- make run		: Run the 3DSX binary using Citra3DS

+Finished modules:
+	- SNMPv3

 ToDo List:
+	- Syslog
-	- Implement SNMPv3
+	- SSH
 	- MIB Browser
-	- Syslog
 	- Agent discovery
-	- CoAP/MQtt
+	- RESTCONF y CoAP

 Known bugs/issues:
 	- SNMPv3 user keys should be calculated and saved in the user store